IIIF/api/source/presentation/4.0/index.md

 Before applying the content state to the Scene, the client should reset the Scene to its original state as provided by the Manifest.

-// I am assuming reset is always true except in `sequence` - otherwise it's completely unpredictable!! or is it... arbitrary navigation, state provided by initialization content states, etc...
+// I am assuming reset is always true except in `linear-nav` - otherwise it's completely unpredictable!! or is it... arbitrary navigation, state provided by initialization content states, etc...

 #### Contribute additional information permanently